CVillacura/rESCMA/READme.md

 -Conversion among all three main effect sizes into each other.<br>-Simple bulk effect size conversion.<br>-Copy your sigle or bulk conversion results into a spreadsheet.

 ### Please reference as:
-Villacura-Herr, C. & Kenner, N. (2020). rESCMA: A brief summary on the conversion of effect sizes for meta-analysis. biorXiv.
+Villacura-Herr, C. & Kenner, N. (2020). rESCMA: A brief summary on the conversion of effect sizes for meta-analysis. bioRxiv.